MarcelZehner/blogcodeexamples/README.md

 # Blog Code Examples
-This repo contains examples from various blog posts on marcelzehner.ch
+This repo contains examples from various blog posts from marcelzehner.ch